As a teacher, what do I have to do?

 Who can compete?

-All students attending school throughout the year of the competition can take part – not those who are attending full time university.
+All students attending a secondary school throughout the year of the competition can take part – but not those who are attending full time university.
 This is usually students who are Year 12 or 13 in the March of the competition, but some exceptional students are Year 11.
+To be considered for teh New Zealand representative team, students must be NZ citizens or residents.

 Isn’t this a competition just for the occasional genius?